 4. You Haven’t Repotted in 1 to 2 Years

-According to plant experts from The Sill, plants typically need to be repotted every 12 to 18 months, depending on their growth patterns.
+Plants typically need to be repotted every 12 to 18 months, depending on their growth patterns.
 The repotting itself is done in the early spring and summer, before they start sprouting like crazy during the growth season.
-So don’t be a lazy, repot your daisy.
+So don’t be lazy, repot your daisy.
 Or, you know, pothos.

 5. Your Soil Dries Too Fast